-SARS-CoV-2 S1RBD IgG ELISA Kit
+SARS-CoV-2 S1RBD IgG ELISA Kit [RUO]

 This product is intended for use by professional persons only.

-Recombinant spike protein S1 receptor-binding domain (S1RBD) of COVID-19 (Cat No. 41A221) coated onto the plate wells can specifically recognize anti-S1RBD antibodies in human sera.
-After a 1 hour incubation, anti-S1RBD antibodies are captured by immobilized S1RBD protein while the unbound components were discarded and washed away.
-Afterwards, HRP-conjugated anti-human IgG is added for another 1 hour incubation, wherein the anti-human IgG detects IgG class antibodies previously bound to S1RBD protein on the plate.
-After removal of nonspecific bindings, bound antihuman IgG is revealed by the addition of substrate solution containing 3,3′,5,5′-Tetramethylbenzidine (TMB), resulting in the formation of a blue color.
-Color reaction will be further stopped by 2M H2SO4, transforming the blue color to yellow signals.
-The absorbance of yellow reaction mixture is measured by plate reader at 450nm.
-The higher the reading is, the higher concentration of anti-S1RBD IgGs.
+ImmunoDiagnostics SARS-CoV-2 S1RBD IgG ELISA kit is a two-step incubation immunoassay kit.
+Recombinant spike protein S1 receptor-binding domain (S1RBD) of SARS-CoV-2 pre-coated onto the polystyrene microwell strips can specifically recognize anti-S1RBD antibodies in human serum or plasma specimen.
+After a 1-hour incubation, anti-S1RBD antibodies are captured by immobilized S1RBD protein while the unbound components are washed away.
+Afterwards, a detection solution containing HRP-conjugated anti-human IgG is added for another 1-hour incubation, wherein HRP-conjugated anti-human IgG binds to the IgG class antibodies previously bound to S1RBD protein on the plate.
+After removal of nonspecific bindings, a HRP substrate solution containing 3,3′,5,5′-Tetramethylbenzidine (TMB) is added, resulting in the formation of a blue color.
+Color reaction is stopped by 2M H2SO4, transforming the blue color to yellow signals, which is quantified by an absorbance microplate reader at 450nm.
+The color intensity is proportional to the amount of anti-S1RBP antibodies captured inside the wells.

 - Test samples are suggested to be assayed immediately after separation of serum or plasma, or preferably stored frozen (-200C or below) in aliquots.
 Multiple freeze-thaw cycles should be avoided.
 Duplicate test is recommended.